JoshuaEll/Yelp-Clone/frontend/yelp-frontend/README.md

 # Yelp Clone

-A basic yelp clone using React, Express and PostgreSQL and Yelp's datasets.
+A basic yelp clone using React, Express, PostgreSQL and Yelp's datasets.